ivi-dev/Unsplash/README.md

 Construct it to set parameters for a photo search request.
 The class accepts these arguments in its constructor:
 - string? **query** - a search term.
 - uint? **page** - the result page to show.
 - uint? **perPage** - number of matches to show per page.

+<span id="ListFeaturedCollectionsRequest"></span>
+### Unsplash.Requests.ListFeaturedCollectionsRequest
+Construct it to set parameters for a request to list featured collections.
+The class accepts these arguments in its constructor:
+- uint? **page** - the result page to show.
+- uint? **perPage** - number of matches to show per page.